-In the year under review, the company produced 114 tons of coffee compared with 419 tons produced in the year ended March 2019.
-The decrease was mainly attributed to the severe drought experienced in the first half of the year which affected formation of the late crop for 2019.
-Due to the low yield, the company achieved sales of 127 tonnes of coffee compared with 416 tonnes in March 2019.
-The average price realized during the year 2020 increased to USD 3.75 per kilogram from USD 3.37 per kilogram in the previous year.
+In the year under review, the Company produced 233 tons of coffee compared with 114 tons produced in the year ended March 2020.
+The increase was mainly attributed to the favourable weather experienced in the year which led to flower formation of the late crop.
+Due to the improved yield, the Company achieved sales of 233 tonnes of coffee compared to 127 tonnes in March 2020.
+The average price realized during the year 2021 also increased to USD 5.52 per kilogram from USD 3.75 per kilogram in the previous year.

-The Company reported a loss before tax of KShs 77 million compared to a profit before tax of KShs 1.7 million in the previous financial year.
-Revenue was KShs 48.6 million in the year compared to 179.6 million in 2019.
-The cost of production is directly correlated with production levels.
-Coffee upkeep costs, picking costs and wet processing costs reduced by KShs 59 million.
-Crop commission charges also reduced by KShs 4.8 million.
+The Company reported a profit before tax of KShs 4.7 million compared to loss before tax of KShs 77 million in the previous financial year.
+Revenue was KShs 139.6 million in the year compared to 48.6 million in 2020.
+The cost of production is directly correlated to production levels.
+Coffee upkeep costs, picking costs and wet processing costs increased in aggregate by KShs 11.5 million.
+Crop commission charges also increased by KShs 2.5 million.
 Farm management fees remained at USD 7.5 per hectare.

-The company also revalued its freehold land (44 hectares) and this resulted in a revaluation gain of KShs 51.6 million, net of tax.
-The remaining land is held on a leasehold basis and measures 341 hectares, is not subjected to valuation, in compliance with the International Accounting Standards.
+The company revalued its freehold land which measures 44 hectares and its plant and machinery and this resulted in a revaluation gain of KShs 176 million, net of tax.
+The remaining land is held on a leasehold basis and measures 341 hectares and is not subjected to valuation, in compliance with the International Financial Reporting Standards.